Canyon Boulevard Complete Streets Study

 The Canyon Boulevard Complete Streets Study will develop a vision, preliminary design and a cost estimate to improve Canyon Boulevard/State Highway 119 from 9th to 17th streets.
 The study began in late 2015 and is anticipated to be completed in mid-2017.

-This integrated planning effort was identified through the Civic Area Master Plan and the Transportation Master Plan update and is looking at improvements to travel along and across Canyon Boulevard as well as urban design, landscaping and placemaking features to improve the travel experience and place to spend time.
+The Canyon Boulevard Complete Streets Study was identified through the Civic Area Master Plan and the Transportation Master Plan update and is looking at improvements to travel along and across Canyon Boulevard as well as provide urban design, landscaping and placemaking enhancements.

 Project Update and Next Steps